LeeroyDing/AudioBooth/PRIVACY.md

-# Privacy Policy for AudioBS
+# Privacy Policy for AudioBooth

 **Last Updated: October 18, 2025**

 ## Overview

-AudioBS is a client application for self-hosted [audiobookshelf](https://www.audiobookshelf.org) servers.
+AudioBooth is a client application for self-hosted [audiobookshelf](https://www.audiobookshelf.org) servers.
 This privacy policy explains how the app handles your data.

-**Note:** AudioBS is an independent third-party client and is not affiliated with or endorsed by the audiobookshelf project.
+**Note:** AudioBooth is an independent third-party client and is not affiliated with or endorsed by the audiobookshelf project.

 ## Developer Information

-AudioBS is developed and maintained by [@jeremygrenier](https://github.com/jeremygrenier).
+AudioBooth is developed and maintained by [@jeremygrenier](https://github.com/jeremygrenier).

 ## Data Collection and Usage